JohnTheSixth/ol/README.md

 ## Data Restrictions

-The DB schema is set to store all data values as strings.
+The DB schema is set to store all data values (with the exception of `id`, `created_at`, and `updated_at`) as strings.
 This is to preserve the integrity of certain values, particularly `zip` and `phone` values, which in some cases may begin with 0.
 Since the numbers in these fields are not being used to conduct mathematical operations, I decided to forego saving these values as integers.

 ### Additional Notes on Data Restrictions